openmanuscript/openmanuscript/src/README.md

 oms --manuscriptdir ../example --authorfile a.json --manuscriptfile m.json --outputfile ~/example_manuscript.docx
 ```

-Using the `settings` command line argument, this command is equivalent to the one above,
+Using the `settings` command line argument, the following command is equivalent to the one above,
-when a properly formatted file named `draft.json` is created.
-This can be useful for simplicity and for
+using a settings file named `draft.json`.
+Settings files can be useful for
 managing different kinds of output in the same project.

 ```